 4. In the senior year (usually the second semester), the student will complete a capstone requirement intended to draw on and integrate earlier course work, and to include an independent research component, either through a senior research thesis, a supervised internship experience (that includes research), or some kind of creative independent project.

-5. The administration of student-designed majors is handled by Dean Kevin McKenna, Senior Associate Dean of the College (phone x7468), who is available to advise all students interested in this program.
+5. The administration of student-designed majors is handled by Phil Robakiewicz, Associate Dean for Student Academic Success (phone x7462), who is available to advise all students interested in this program.

-1. The student who wishes to consider developing a student-designed major should first read the SDM guidelines and consult Kevin McKenna, Senior Associate Dean of the College, concerning the SDM requirements and procedures.
+1. The student who wishes to consider developing a student-designed major should first read the SDM guidelines and consult Dean Phil Robakiewicz, Associate Dean for Student Academic Success, concerning the SDM requirements and procedures.
 If it is mutually agreed that the student’s interest and abilities and Clark faculty resources, seem appropriate for a student-designed major, the student should proceed as outlined below.

 2. The most important step in the program is the selection of a faculty committee chair and two other faculty members to serve on the student's supervisory committee.
 These faculty members should (in most cases) be in three different departments.
 The supervisory committee will be responsible for overseeing the academic content of the major, for monitoring the student's progress through the program, and for insuring the fulfillment of these guidelines for the student-designed major.

-3. Before a student-designed major can be approved, the student must develop the statement of intellectual rationale for the major, recruit the three members of the faculty supervisory committee, meet together with the committee and the Senior Associate Dean of the College, and secure unanimous committee approval of the rationale and a mutually-agreed-upon set of course requirements for the major.
+3. Before a student-designed major can be approved, the student must develop the statement of intellectual rationale for the major, recruit the three members of the faculty supervisory committee, meet together with the committee and Dean Robakiewicz, and secure unanimous committee approval of the rationale and a mutually-agreed-upon set of course requirements for the major.